MeticulousDataDetective/MeticulousDataDetective/README.md

 # 👋 Hi there!
-I'm an Aspiring Data Analyst and Data Scientist.
+I'm a Data Analyst and Data Scientist.

 I'm a motivated and detail-oriented beginner in the fields of data analytics and data science.
 I recently completed the **Google Data Analytics Professional Certificate** on Coursera, which gave me a solid foundation in the full data analysis process — from asking the right business questions to delivering actionable insights through visualizations.